-- (a) child parents who intend to resume with their education and who have no access to care services; or - (b) such other persons within the county who have no person to care for the child or access to child care services. - 19.
+- (b) such other persons within the county who have no person to care for the child or access to child care services. - 23.
 In establishing a care centre, a county government shall ensure that the -

-Requirements in relation to a care centre.
+Requirements in relation to a care centre

-(a) premises of the care centre meet the requirements set out under this Act and prescribed under the relevant county legislation;

-- (b) design of the care centre premises allows for adequate supervision of children; - (c) day care services delivered in the care centre are affordable; - (d) care centre is accessible, taking into account the needs of a child and any special needs that a child may have; - (e) children cared for in the care centre will not be exposed to any undue threat to their health or safety arising from the nature of the premises or their environs: - (f) personnel within the care centre are qualified to provide day care services and handle any illnesses and emergencies that may arise in relation to a child cared for in the care centre; and - (g) care centre is equipped with suitable equipment for the delivery of child care services as may be prescribed by the county executive committee member. - 20.
+- (a) premises of the care centre meet the requirements set out under this Act and prescribed under the relevant county legislation; - (b) design of the care centre premises allows for adequate supervision of children; - (c) day care services delivered in the care centre are affordable; - (d) care centre is accessible, taking into account the needs of a child and any special needs that a child may have; - (e) children cared for in the care centre will not be exposed to any undue threat to their health or safety arising from the nature of the premises or their environs: - (f) personnel within the care centre are qualified to provide day care services and handle any illnesses and emergencies that may arise in relation to a child cared for in the care centre; and - (g) care centre is equipped with suitable equipment for the delivery of child care services as may be prescribed by the county executive committee member. - 24.
 (1) A person shall not own or operate a care centre unless-